-You’ve no doubt heard Thais using kráp (men) and kâ (women) in everyday conversation.
+You’ve no doubt heard Thais using kráp (for male speakers) and kâ (for female speakers) in everyday conversation.
 Yet despite their apparent simplicity, understanding these words and when you should use them isn’t entirely straightforward.
 Most people don’t know that kráp and kâ do not directly translate to any word in the English language.
-They are politeness particles, added…Read More
+They…Read More

 One standout cultural difference between Thailand and the West is ‘names’.
 If you have spent time in Thailand you will have noticed that some Thai names are often quite long, that most people don’t use their birth name, that most people have a nickname, and that many people adopt Western nicknames.
 In fact, the whole…Read More